CustomAdaptor in Syncfusion Angular Grid

 Handling CRUD operations

-To enable CRUD operations in the Syncfusion Grid within an Angular application, follow the below steps:
+To enable CRUD operations in the Syncfusion Grid within an Angular application, follow these steps:

 <div class="control-section">